blinklabs-io/docs/src/content/docs/guides/dingo/004-using-dingo-with-cardano-cli.md

 <br>

-### Congratulations you are ready to start using Dingo node with the Cardano CLI!
+### Congratulations!
+You are now ready to use your Dingo node with the Cardano CLI!
 Learn more about the Cardano CLI at [https://developers.cardano.org](https://developers.cardano.org/docs/get-started/cli-operations/basic-operations/get-started/)